 - Work Cancer Hazards - a continually-updated, annotated bibliography of occupational cancer research produced by Hazards magazine, the Alliance for Cancer Prevention and the International Trade Union Confederation (ITUC).

-- The UK's HSE webpage on Occupational Cancer
+- The UK's HSE webpage on cancer and construction.

 - CAREX International Information on Occupational Exposure to Carcinogens - this is an international database;